Frequently Asked Questions

 - What kind of industries have you worked with?

-Pharmaceutical, telecommunications, financial services, insurance, retail, manufacturing, public utilities, high tech, education, packaging, construction, transportation, entertainment, fashion, chemicals, and interactive media.
+Pharmaceutical, telecommunications, financial services, insurance, retail, manufacturing, public utilities, high tech, education, packaging, construction, transportation, entertainment, fashion, public relations, education, chemicals, and interactive media.

 - What is the process of engaging your services?